WhaleOps/air2phin/docs/start.rst

 For File
 ^^^^^^^^

-:code:`with_file` will handle and migrate the input file, and write the migrated result with addition :code:`-ariphin` as stem suffix to the same directory of input file.
+:code:`with_file` will handle and migrate the input file, and write the migrated result with addition :code:`-ariphin` as a stem suffix to the same directory as the input file.

 .. code-block:: python